Webcams aimed at the UK are everywhere. The UK is one of the most watched societies in the world and webcams proliferate at a galloping rate.

 For a free western country the number of cameras and webcams aimed at Britons is, frankly, a bit scary.
 Apart from official cameras, there's nothing to stop every Tom, Derek and Nigel from aiming a camera at the street and feeding it to the Internet.
 The upside is, there's almost no corner of the UK that you can't have a look at before you get here - to check out the weather or see if you'd like to visit.
 These are some of the best sources of live webcam images:

 St. Andrews Old Course is the home of golf - where the sport was invented more than 400 years ago.
 This webcam gives golfers a glimpse of what's happening on the Old Course - still played by the way - 24 hours a day, 365 days a year.
 The site has dynamic controls so you can sometimes get control of the camera and move it around.
-The same site also has links to live webcams in:

 The BBC has been gathering webcams from all over England to this web portal for a long time.
 It is huge and includes links to traffic, weather, coastal, village and town, rural and city webcams as well as great animal webcams.
 Watch penguin feeding time at the zoo or nesting barn owls.
 Even take a peak inside the BBC itself.
 Most choices open to a webcam view plus a list of even more.
 Click on Barstaple, for example, and you get a live view plus a list of more than 20 other, related webcams.
 Brilliant!

 Patient armchair ghost hunters can watch for ghosts on live web cams - or should we say ghost cams - around the UK.
 There are plenty of ghost walks and ghost hunting expeditions in haunted places all over the UK, especially in October and November.
 But who needs to poke around in the dark in some dank, smelly place when you can scare yourself silly in the comfort of your own living room?